zslhg903/NINA/NINA/Documentation/NINA.md

 3. **Load profile**
     - Loads the currently selected profile
 4. **Language Drop Down**
-    - Allows you to change the language of NINA
+    - Allows you to change the language of N.I.N.A.
-    > Currently only English and German are available, if you want you can contribute to the translation of NINA to your language of choice, contact us on [Discord][Discord]!
+    > Currently only English and German are available, if you want you can contribute to the translation of N.I.N.A. to your language of choice, contact us on [Discord][Discord]!
 5. **Sky Atlas Image Directory**
     - The directory to the [Sky Atlas][SkyAtlas] Image Repository
     - Used in [Object Browser](#tab-object-browser)